outworkers/phantom/docs/basics/primitives.md

 }
 ```

-There is virtually no difference whatsoever in doing things one way or the other,
-the encodings and serializers/deserializers are handled by the same macro, which
-will do its magic invisibly in the background and generate all the Cassandra I/O
-code required to marshall those types back and forth across the wire and to/from Cassandra.
+Both of the above examples use the same macros under the hood which generate all Cassandra I/O required to marshall types across the wire to and from Cassandra.

 ### The mechanism that generates primitives

-The physical implementation is based on the typeclass model, a very popular Scala concept, and phantom
-leverages implicit resolution to help Cassandra understand more Scala types and "prented" they are native.
+Primitive is a standard typeclass. `implicit` resolution is used to help Cassandra understand Scala types and "pretend" they are native.
+This feature enables support for a wide variety of types.

-And there are a number of language features that in conjunction with appropriate Cassandra types we can leverage to produce seemingly native support for a wide variety of types.

 Several concepts have a very direct translation into Cassandra:

 #### Tuples

-A `scala.Tuple` can be directly mapped to a `Cassandra.Tuple`.
-The tuple concept excepts natively within Cassandra and
+A `scala.Tuple` can be directly mapped to a `Cassandra.Tuple`, which is a native Cassandra type.
- we can therefore produce directly translatable mappings between a Scala type and a Cassandra type.

 Examples of such translations are visible below: